-Here's an overview of how your LMS interacts with Content Controller.
-It is notable that "authentication" in the normal sense isn't happening here - the SCORM standard has no concept of users or passwords, and the learners are not "authenticating" against Content Controller in any meaningful sense: your LMS handles authentication chores.
-All we are doing is making a set of content available if an learner is in possession of an appropriate Dispatch package.
+Here's an overview of how an LMS interacts with Content Controller.
+It is notable that "authentication" in the normal sense isn't happening here - the SCORM standard has no concept of users or passwords, and the learners are not "authenticating" against Content Controller in any meaningful sense: the LMS handles authenticating learners.
+All we are doing is making a set of content available if an learner has been given access to an appropriate Dispatch package by your LMS.

 Here's how the process works: